drewdog88/ewa-website/README.md

 # EWA Website

-A comprehensive website for the Eastlake Wolves Association (EWA) with admin panel, volunteer management, and file storage capabilities.
+A comprehensive website for the Eastlake Wolves Association (EWA) with admin panel, volunteer management, file storage capabilities, and complete backup management system.

 ## 🚀 Features